tpatnala/mslearn-ai-information-extraction/Instructions/Labs/02-content-understanding-api.md

     The file is opened in a code editor.

-1. In the code file, replace the **YOUR_PROJECT_CONNECTION_STRING** placeholder with the connection string for your project (copied from the project **Overview** page in the Azure AI Foundry portal), and ensure that **ANALYZER** is set to the name you assigned to your analyzer (which should be *business-card-analyzer*)
+1. In the code file, replace the **YOUR_ENDPOINT** and **YOUR_KEY** placeholders with the your Azure AI services endpoint and either of its keys (copied from the Azure portal), and ensure that **ANALYZER_NAME** is set to `business-card-analyzer`.
 1. After you've replaced the placeholders, within the code editor, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

+    > **Tip**: You can maximize the cloud shell pane now.

-1. In the cloud shell command line, enter the following command to edit the **card-app.py** Python code file that has been provided:
+1. In the cloud shell command line, enter the following command to view the **biz-card.json** JSON file that has been provided:

     ```
+   cat biz-card.json
+    ```

+    Scroll the cloud shell pane to view the JSON in the file, which defines an analyzer schema for a business card.

+1. When you've viewed the JSON file for the analyzer, enter the following command to edit the **create-analyzer.py** Python code file that has been provided:

+    ```
+   code create-analyzer.py
+    ```

+    The Python code file is opened in a code editor.

+1. Review the code, which:
+    - Loads the analyzer schema from **biz-card.json** file.
+    - Retrieves the endpoint, key, and analyzer name from the environment configuration file.
+    - Calls a function named **create_analyzer**, which is currently not implemented

+1. In the **create_analyzer** function, find the comment **Create a Content Understanding analyzer** and add the following code (being careful to maintain the correct indentation):

+    ```python
+   # Create a Content Understanding analyzer
+   print (f"Creating {analyzer}")

+   # Set the API version
+   CU_VERSION = "2024-12-01-preview"

+   # initiate the analyzer creation operation
+   headers = {
+        "Ocp-Apim-Subscription-Key": key,
+        "Content-Type": "application/json"}

+   url = f"{endpoint}/contentunderstanding/analyzers/{analyzer}?api-version={CU_VERSION}"

+   # Delete the analyzer if it already exists
+   response = requests.delete(url, headers=headers)
+   print(response.status_code)
+   time.sleep(1)

+   # Now create it
+   response = requests.put(url, headers=headers, data=(schema))
+   print(response.status_code)

+   # Get the response and extract the callback URL
+   callback_url = response.headers["Operation-Location"]

+   # Check the status of the operation
+   time.sleep(1)
+   result_response = requests.get(callback_url, headers=headers)

+   # Keep polling until the operation is no longer running
+   status = result_response.json().get("status")
+   while status == "Running":
+        time.sleep(1)
+        result_response = requests.get(callback_url, headers=headers)
+        status = result_response.json().get("status")

+   result = result_response.json().get("status")
+   print(result)
+   if result == "Succeeded":
+        print(f"Analyzer '{analyzer}' created successfully.")
+   else:
+        print("Analyzer creation failed.")
+        print(result_response.json())
+    ```

+1. Review the code you added, which:
+    - Creates appropriate headers for the REST requests
+    - Submits an HTTP *DELETE* request to delete the analyzer if it already exists.
+    - Submits an HTTP *PUT* request to initiate the creation of the analyzer.
+    - Checks the response to retrieve the *Operation-Location* callback URL.
+    - Repeatedly submits an HTTP *GET* request to the callback URL to check the operation status until it is no longer running.
+    - Confirms success (or failure) of the operation to the user.

+    > **Note**: The code includes some deliberate time delays to avoid exceeding the request rate limit foe the service.

+1. Use the **CTRL+S** command to save the code changes, but keep the code editor pane open in case you need to correct any errors in the code.
+Resize the panes so you can clearly see the command line pane.
+1. In the cloud shell command line pane, enter the following command to run the Python code:

+    ```
+   python create-analyzer.py
+    ```

+1. Review the output from the program, which should hopefully indicate that the analyzer has been created.

+## Use the REST API to analyze content

+Now that you've created an analyzer, you can consume it from a client application through the Content Understanding REST API.

+1. In the cloud shell command line, enter the following command to edit the **read-card.py** Python code file that has been provided:

+    ```
-   code card-app.py
+   code read-card.py
     ```

     The Python code file is opened in a code editor: